itsembra/Number-Generator/README.md

 # Number-Generator

 Do you want to generate some random Numbers?
-This Number-Generator helps you generate these Numbers!
+This Number-Generator helps you to generate these Numbers!
 Just download it under: https://github.com/EmBra724/Number-Generator/releases / Tips etc. will be appreaciated!

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------